The Best Stand Maker: KitchenAid vs Ankarsrum Mixer Review

 Because the KitchenAid mixer is on top, hanging directly over the bowl, it covers most of the opening.

-The mixer is a little cumbersome, it’s hard to easily add ingredients while the machine is mixing, and when you stop the mixer to tip back the motor, the machine feels very wobbly.
+It’s hard to easily add ingredients while the machine is mixing, and when you stop the mixer to tip back the motor, the machine feels very wobbly.

 The Ankarsrum, in contrast, has a much more ‘open’ design.